Bobby Knoop

-Robert Frank Knoop (/kʌˈnɒp/ kuh-NOP-'; born October 18, 1938) is an American former Major League Baseball second baseman and coach.
+Robert Frank Knoop (/kəˈnɒp/ kə-NOP; born October 18, 1938) is an American former Major League Baseball second baseman and coach.
 In his nine-year MLB career, he appeared in 1,153 games as a member of the Los Angeles / California Angels (1964–69), Chicago White Sox (1969–70) and Kansas City Royals (1971–72).
 He threw and batted right-handed, stood 6 ft 1 in tall and weighed 170 lb.

 Early life

 Knoop was born on October 18, 1938, in Sioux City, Iowa to parents Frank and Mabel Knoop.
 His father was a German immigrant while his mother was a descendant of Swiss and Norwegian immigrants.
 Frank lived to be 101.
 The family moved to Montebello, California when he was young, and he attended Montebello High School, where he starred in baseball, football and basketball.
 He also played American Legion baseball.

 Baseball career

 Knoop was signed by the Milwaukee Braves in 1956.